OfficialTeamUIX/UIX-Lite/Shortcuts/README.md

 - Next edit the default.cfg in your favorite text editor and put the path to the target .xbe file on F: drive. i.e. F:\\Games\\Fable\\default.xbe
 - Save the changes and copy the default.cfg to Shortcuts\\Games\\Fable\\
 - Repeat the above for all of your F: drive titles.
-- Once completed (if this was done on your computer upload the Shortcuts folder to the E: drive) restart UIX Ultra Lite and you title will show up in the Launcher Menu and can be launched.
+- Once completed (if this was done on your computer upload the Shortcuts folder to the E: drive) restart UIX Ultra Lite and your title will show up in the Launcher Menu and can be launched.

 * Note: Because these shortcuts are in the Shortcuts folder, other dashboards won't load them as dupicate titles.